 Does that mean they’ll win?
 I don’t know for sure, but I’m betting they’ll continue to do well and maintain their leadership… it’s a reasonable story that holds up, conceptually, and it’s been a solidly run company that makes reasonable acquisitions and appears to me to be well-positioned.

-That’s enough to reassure me that the next 3-5 years should be very strong for Keysight, and while it’s certainly possible that the trade war or coronavirus shutdowns of manufacturing in China will have taken more of a bite out of the business than anticipated when they report in a couple weeks (Feb.
-24 is now the official earnings date for the quarter), and there’s always risk, I think this is a solid “growth at a reasonable price” investment.
-I started buying last May and have been gradually nibbling to build the investment over time.
+That’s enough to reassure me that the next 3-5 years should be very strong for Keysight, and while it’s certainly possible that the trade war or coronavirus shutdowns will have taken more of a bite out of the business than anticipated when they report in a few weeks (May 29 is the expected earnings date for the quarter, though I don’t believe it has been confirmed yet), and there’s always risk, I think this is a solid “growth at a reasonable price” investment.
+I started buying about a year ago and have been gradually nibbling to build the investment over time.

-Disclosure: of the companies mentioned above, I own shares of Keysight and Apple.
+Disclosure: of the companies mentioned above, I own shares of and/or call options on Keysight and Apple.
 I will not trade in any covered stock for at least three days after publication, per Stock Gumshoe’s trading rules.